 Hello again, and welcome.
 I’m Jim Tedder in Washington.
 Today we take you to a very, very busy place in one of America’s largest cities.
 There we will find scientists down on their hands and knees looking for unusual creatures from the distant past.

 Then Steve Ember comes by to talk about a subject that nearly everyone loves …photography.
 Today we will hear about an effort to save some early pictures from being destroyed by time.

-So relax and listen carefully, as you learn and improve your English with As It Is
+So relax and listen carefully, as you learn and improve your English with As It Is, on VOA.

 Creatures such as fierce-looking saber toothed cats once lived in what is now the second largest city in the United States.
 The animals’ ancient remains are still being found at the La Brea Tar Pits in Los Angeles, California, a century after scientists first began their digging.
 Today, scientists from all over the world are examining some of these fossils for clues about climate change.

 Tall buildings and traffic in the heart of Los Angeles surround pools of thick, gooey tar.
 Scientists come there to unearth animal remains under the bubbling material.